 In the 6th district close to many of the cities landmarks including Karlskirche (above) is Naschmarkt, which is a fantastic market originating from the 16th century.
 Also along the market are lots of nice restaurants so it’s a great place to stop for lunch!
-The market isn’t open on Sundays so bare this in mind when you plan your visit.
+The market isn’t open on Sundays so bear this in mind when you plan your visit.

 Address: Naschmarkt, 1060

 Vienna’s most popular attraction, the Schönbrunn Palace, is a must do for anyone visiting the city.
 The palace complex is huge and you could easily spend the entire day there.
-At the Schönbrunn are combo tickets or single tickets and the attractions on site include visiting the Imperial Palace and learning about it’s history, visiting the large Zoo, heading to palm house, seeing the Vienna skyline from the Gloriette and many more.
+At the Schönbrunn are combo tickets or single tickets and the attractions on site include visiting the Imperial Palace and learning about its history, visiting the large Zoo, heading to palm house, seeing the Vienna skyline from the Gloriette and many more.

-One of the great things about the Palace is that the main gardens are free to enter and during the warmer months there is the most beautiful flower decorations in artistic patterns (you can see these slightly below).
+One of the great things about the Palace is that the main gardens are free to enter and during the warmer months there are the most beautiful flower decorations in artistic patterns (you can see these slightly below).

 Address: Schloß Schönbrunn, 1130

-Prater is a large park located in north Vienna, and is home to the cities fantastic amusement park.
+Prater is a large park located in north Vienna and is home to the cities fantastic amusement park.
 This amusement park is free to enter and walk around, and then you pay for any attractions.

 Within the park are lots of rides which would suit all ages.
 Some of the top attractions include the Wiener Riesenrad, which is one of the oldest Ferris wheels in the world dating from 1897 and still has it’s old wooden cabins.
 There is also the Liliputbahn which is a small railway ride perfect for the kids, and the Praterturm which is a 117 meters high swing which would provide awesome views of the park and surrounding area whilst you spin around.
 You will also find bumper cars, roller coasters and much more.

 Within the park are lots of food options and a good place is www.schweizerhaus.at which serves good beer and food.
-Prater isn’t open all year round thought and closes in the winter.
+Prater isn’t open all year round though and closes in the winter.
 Check on their website in advance before you visit.

 Address: Prater, 1020